Adrián Ricchiuti: Rimini Calcio

 In January 2002, the young attacker, transferred to Rimini Calcio F.C., who were then playing their football in the Serie C2.
 In his first half-season, Ricchiuti made 11 starts, and remained at the club, where he again thrived during the 2002–03 season, in which he made 32 league starts, scoring 4 goals, helping his team earn promotion to the Serie C1.
 The following season, the player made a hefty impact in the clubs return to the Italian third division, where he made 34 league appearances and also scored an additional 4 goals.
 During the 2004–05 season, he was undesputadly a starter yet again, and went on to score a career best 12 goals in 33 league matches.
 His impressive performances helped guide his team to another promotion, this time into the Serie B. In his first full Serie B season, Ricchiuti tallied 40 first team league matches, and scored 11 goals.

 On the opening day of the Serie B 2006–07 season, Ricchiuti scored the equalizer in a league match against Juventus, which is notable for being the first goal conceded by Juve during their one-year stay in the second tier of Italian football following the Calciopoli scandal.

 He went on to score 7 more goals that season for his club in just over 40 appearances and was now the team captain.
 He has played for the biancorossi since January 2002.

 During the 2007–08 season, the Argentine made 40 more appearances in the biancorossi uniform and tallied an additional 11 goals.
 In late 2009, Rimini fell to relegation despite Ricchiuti's 5 goals in 40 appearances, and hence the player was set to be transferred.

 In July 2009, Rimini agreed with Frosinone to sell the player, subject to personal terms.
 But in August 2009, he was transferred to Calcio Catania.

 Calcio Catania

-On 6 August 2009 Ricchiuti transferred to Serie A side Calcio Catania, as the Sicilian giants aim to bolster their squad in order to compete for Europa League places for next season.
+On 6 August 2009 Ricchiuti transferred to Serie A side Calcio Catania, as the Sicilian giants aim to bolster their squad in order to compete for UEFA Europa League places for next season.
 He was used mostly as a so-called "super sub", in the first portion of the new season under Gianluca Atzori, but following the appointment of Siniša Mihajlović on 8 December 2009, the player broke into the starting line-up often, and managed 3 league goals and 27 league starts in his debut Serie A season.
 He has since made 86 league appearances for the Sicilians, and his efforts have helped the team to four consecutive (five total) record points totals in the Italian top flight.